 Despite an increased focus on customer experience initiatives by banks of all sizes, new research has found that not all of these efforts may be resulting in revenue growth.

 In fact, while some banks and credit unions are significantly outperforming peers, others aren’t focusing on efforts that customers care about most.

-In a just released study from PeopleMetrics entitled, “A Shifting Landscape: Customer Experience Trends and Practices in Retail Banking“, it was found that banks are engaged in a surprisingly large number of customer experience initiatives.
+In a study from PeopleMetrics entitled, “A Shifting Landscape: Customer Experience Trends and Practices in Retail Banking“, it was found that banks are engaged in a surprisingly large number of customer experience initiatives.
 In fact, it was found that 7 out of 10 executives were working on customer-centric practices.

 While a good start, the research found that most banks have shied away from activities that require investment of human or financial resources.
 Part of the problem is a lack of association by banks between customer experience initiatives and a tangible ROI.

 The important question is which activities lead to revenue growth.
 By evaluating activities being implemented at growth and non-growth banks, the research found that there were four fundamental customer experience practices that could be directly tied to revenue growth at financial institutions.
 These insights were drawn from a more encompassing PeopleMetrics study 2013 Most Engaging Customer Experiences (MECx) completed earlier in 2013.

 The practices that were found to be most correlated with financial performance were:

 - Utilizing a decision-making process that emphasizes the customer